Aliveness at the Edge

 2024, I returned to hiking — 2,400 miles, despite two months lost to flare.
 It held.

-2026 started with a month-and-half-long flare already.
-I'm barely walking at all.
+2026 started with a month-and-half-long flare.
+Now barely walking, let alone hiking.

 Every mile sits on top of the memory of incapacity.
 That's the part people don't see.

 Movement isn't progress.
-It's negotiation, more bargaining, and then beginning again.
+It's a negotiation, more bargaining, and then a promise to start all over.
+Again and again.

 What the Film Held